 Stressed?
 Anxious?
 How about trying a long soak in the tub?
-The art of bathing has been a practice for centuries – including in the societies of Ancient Greece, Ancient Rome, and even in many communities of Ancient Indians.
+The holistic benefits of baths have been known for centuries – including in the societies of Ancient Greece, Ancient Rome, and even in many communities of Ancient Indians.
 Ancient Rome developed aqueducts to supply water to populous areas and had indoor plumbing to embrace this ritual.

 Bathing is a staple in the practice of holistic health for many reasons.
 For one, it lifts your mood and reduces stress.
 A 2002 study showed that a bath can wash away a host of emotional and physical ailments.
 Neil Morris, a psychologist at the University of Wolverhampton, studied 80 people who took a bath every day for a fortnight.
 “I found that bathing improved general psychological wellness radically.
 There was a significant drop in feelings of pessimism about the future and increases in hedonic tone, the internal feeling of pleasurability,” he said.
 To further enhance your mood, you can add certain pure essential oils to the bath.
 Try lavender for relaxation and peppermint to uplift energy.

 As well as centering yourself in a holistic way, baths can help with certain skin conditions.
 Soothe itchy skin with oatmeal baths.

 Bathing can help with muscle pain, stiffness, and even arthritis.
 Soak in a bath of epsom salts.
 The salt reduces swelling in cells by dehydrating them and inhibits the inflammatory-causing pain.
 Baths can also help with sleep by increasing our body temperature.
 This can help us fall asleep faster and deeper.